tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 **Write a bestseller story.**

 It was a dark and stormy night… No, actually, it was a bright and sunny day.
-But that’s not as interesting, is it?
+But that's not as interesting, is it?

 Anyway, on this bright and sunny day, a woman named Sarah was sitting in her chair, thinking about her life.
 She had just turned 30.